jfrog/jfrog-cli/README.md

 maintain.
 Several features of the JFrog CLI makes your scripts more efficient and reliable:

-- Multi-threaded upload and download of artifacts make builds run faster
+- Multithreaded upload and download of artifacts make builds run faster
 - Checksum optimization reduces redundant file transfers
 - Wildcards and regular expressions give you an easy way to collect all the artifacts you wish to upload or download.
 - "Dry run" gives you a preview of file transfer operations before you actually run them